-- 1300 industrial and commercial elections and ballots.
+- 906 industrial and commercial elections and ballots

 For more information go to:

-To support an Australian community that is well informed about electoral matters, the AEC delivers national training and education, community engagement and communication activities.
+To support an Australian community that is well informed about electoral matters, the AEC delivers education, community engagement and communication activities.

 All Australian citizens aged 18 years and over are required by law to enrol and vote.
 Ensuring Australians know and understand this right and obligation requires the AEC to engage with the community and provide information and advice to all eligible voters.

-The National Training and Education Unit (NTEU), established in early 2018 as part of the Organisational Design Review, centrally-leads and coordinates AEC internal training and electoral education to external audiences.
-Schools can visit the National Electoral Education Centre (NEEC) in Canberra for electoral education programs and the AEC for Schools website provides free educational resources and programs, including election materials to run school elections.
+The National Training and Education Unit (NTEU) leads and coordinates AEC internal training and electoral education to external audiences.
+Schools can visit the National Electoral Education Centre (NEEC) in Canberra for electoral education programs.
+The AEC for Schools website provides free educational resources and programs, including election materials to run school elections.
 Professional learning is provided to teachers to encourage electoral education in primary and secondary schools.
 The NEEC continues to run at full capacity, and in 2018–19 the Get Voting website had over 19,000 visitors and sent 521 election packs to schools to run school elections.

-The AEC places strong importance on providing information and advice to voters, with consideration for those with diverse needs.
+The AEC provides information and advice to voters, including those with diverse needs.
 Education and communication initiatives are in place to meet the needs of Australians with disability.
 Community engagement aims to increase electoral knowledge, enrolment, turnout and vote formality through targeted activities.
 The Indigenous Electoral Participation Program (IEPP) delivers culturally appropriate services to Indigenous Australians to support Indigenous electoral participation.